smartnic/sigcomm21_artifact/README.md

-1. [Artifact functionality (basic)] We exercise all of K2's main software components by showing how to optimize a small, simple program. [total estimated time: XX minutes]
+1. [Artifact functionality (basic)] We exercise all of K2's main software components by showing how to optimize a small, simple program. [total estimated time: 1 minute]

 2. [Artifact functionality (intermediate): changing program inputs.]
 We show how a user might change the input program to K2 to obtain